schemedoc/cookbook/recipes/use-list-as-stack.md

-# Use list as stack data structure
+# Use list as stack

 ## Problem